anguillanneuf/tz-pulsar-io-red/README.md

 ## Run test locally

 To run the integration tests locally without pushing to the `main` branch, you need a local Pulsar cluster.
 You can start one using the Pulsar CLI tools.
 From there, set the environment variables `PROJECT_ID` and `TOPIC_ID` according to your own Google Cloud project and topic ID.
 Update [tz-pubsub-sink.yaml](src/test/resources/tz-pubsub-sink.yaml) and [tz-pubsub-source.yaml](src/test/resources/tz-pubsub-source.yaml) according to your own configs as well.
-Run `mvn clean test -Dtest=org.apache.pulsar.io.gcp.PulsarSinkTest` and `mvn clean test -Dtest=org.apache.pulsar.io.gcp.PulsarSourceTest` to test the sink and source connector seperately.
+Run `mvn clean test -Dtest=org.apache.pulsar.io.gcp.PulsarSinkTest` and `mvn clean test -Dtest=org.apache.pulsar.io.gcp.PulsarSourceTest` to test the sink and source connector separately.

 [1]: https://pulsar.apache.org/reference/#/2.11.x/pulsar-admin/sinks?id=localrun
 [2]: https://cloud.google.com/build/docs/automating-builds/github/build-repos-from-github